HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it is better to say “ remember it, in the forth sentence.,
+I am happy to lean it’s better to say,“ if the booking is wrong.”

 ★★★★★